 PHOTOGRAPHY DURING COVID

-Photography was never officially mentioned as an industry to shut down.
-It’s also not outlined in Ontario’s 3 phase program to reopen.
-The reason for this is Photography is not an industry on its own.
-Rather, it is part of multiple industries.
-For example, Journalism was always essential, so Journalism Photography remained essential.
-The photography services I offer span between multiple industries.
-Thus, some are available while others are not.
+However there are plenty of other forms of photography outside of studio.
+While they are not closed, my safety protocols for them have increased.
 Below will give you a breakdown of what service I offer and what protocols I have in place to perform each one safely.
 This information is based on the Professional Photographers of Canada Association’s guidelines for returning to work during COVID and the CDC.
-I will also update this information as we progress through each phase of reopening.
+I will also update this information as we progress through the second lockdown’s reopening.